danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 Starting kernel thread is very expensive, that is a performance problem for all webservers.
 Every kernel thread created by JVM needs megabytes of off-heap memory.
 It takes quite a lot of time to create a physical thread and a lot of memory is required which we can't really limit or manage.
-By pooling the threads so we can reuse those already that have already started, we can improve performance.
+This issue can be partially fixed by pooling the threads so we can reuse those already started.
+Instead of starting new thread each time we need one, we can reach in a pool where we leave already used threads.

 <img src="../assets/virtual-threads/thread-pool.jpg" width="40%"/>

-But using thread pools is not enough, as webserver usually needs more threads than are available for CPUs.
+But using thread pools is not enough, as webserver usually needs more threads than there are CPUs available.
-The threads need to take turns on the available cores and they need to be organized and scheduled to run on CPUs.
+The threads need to take turns on the available cores, and they need to be organized and scheduled to run on those CPUs.

 Scheduling of the kernel threads on the CPU is done by operating system scheduler, and as you can imagine, OS scheduler is pretty busy.
 To help with effective work scheduling